keitharm/randomforecast/README.md

 Weather bot for Twitter that'll post the current weather conditions for a random area every minute!

+You can also tweet @randomforecast a location, and it'll tell you the weather conditions for that spot!

-Totally useless but it'll be a fun project!
+Totally useless but it's a fun project!